ycpcs/cs201-fall2016/assign/assign03.md

 * Add in the RANDOM radius - when the mouse is clicked, create the new circle with a RANDOM radius (10 -
 * that follows the mouse.
 Make sure that when each Disk is saved to the Diks array, it has the same radius as the circle did.

 * Now generate colors for the Disks.
 These could be random, or follow a specific order through the DiskColor array.
-The following code may look somewhat strange, but ir returns the ith color directly from the DiskColor enum:
+The following code may look somewhat strange, but it returns the ith color directly from the DiskColor enum:

-        DiskColor.values()[i]
+        DiskColor newDiskColor = DiskColor.values()[i]

 * Add displaying the count of the Disks.